 Roles and responsibilities for this intern position include:

-- Brainstorm new events and tabling activities while sustaining pre-existing programming.
+- Create new events and tabling activities while sustaining pre-existing programming.

 - Create flyer campaigns to advertise upcoming events, promote healthy masculinity, and combat gender role stereotypes.